-- The performance requirements of this Specification shall apply to streets that are maintainable or prospectively maintainable at public expense.
-In all other cases, the performance should match that of the existing construction, as far as reasonably practicable. - S2.1.2 Performance requirements shall apply to the immediate, interim and permanent reinstatements of Undertakers' excavations. - For all interim reinstatements, the main consideration as to meeting the performance requirements generally set out in Section S2 is primarily one of maintaining highway safety.
-This is particularly important where Deferred Set Mixtures (DSMs) are used in Roads, especially the higher Road Categories. - 2) If the surface profile of a reinstatement exceeds any intervention limit during any guarantee period, remedial action shall be carried out to return the surface profile of the reinstatement to the as-laid condition defined in Section S2.2.1. - S2.1.3 No new guarantee period shall be required unless the cumulative settlement intervention limit is exceeded and an engineering investigation has been completed in accordance with Section S2.5.
-Requirements for the reexcavation and subsequent reinstatement, as determined from the results of an engineering investigation, shall be agreed and completed in accordance with Section S2.5. - S2.1.4 Reinstatement of Modular Surface Layers is described in Appendix A12.
-For all modular surfaces the effective width of a reinstatement shall be as follows: - For modular surfaces where all sides of the module are 300mm or less (or the nearest imperial equivalent), the effective width of a reinstatement (W) shall be the distance between two parallel lines drawn 150mm outside the edges of the excavation (see Fig S2.1A).
+- S2.1.1 The performance requirements of this Specification shall apply to Roads that are maintainable or prospectively maintainable at public expense.
+In all other cases, the performance should match that of the existing construction, as far as reasonably practicable. - S2.1.2 Performance requirements shall apply to the immediate, interim and permanent reinstatements of Undertakers' excavations. - 1) For all interim reinstatements, the main consideration as to meeting the performance requirements generally set out in Section S2 is primarily one of maintaining road safety.
+This is particularly important where Deferred Set Mixtures (DSMs) are used in roads, especially the higher road categories. - 2) If the surface profile of a reinstatement exceeds any intervention limit during any guarantee period, remedial action shall be carried out to return the surface profile of the reinstatement to the as-laid condition defined in Section \$2.2.1. - S2.1.3 No new guarantee period shall be required unless the cumulative settlement intervention limit is exceeded and an engineering investigation has been completed in accordance with Section S2.5.
+Requirements for the re-excavation and subsequent reinstatement, as determined from the results of an engineering investigation, shall be agreed and completed in accordance with Section S2.5. - S2.1.4 Reinstatement of Modular Surface Layers is described in Appendix A12.
+For all modular surfaces the effective width of a reinstatement shall be as follows: - For modular surfaces where all sides of the module are 300 mm or less (or the nearest imperial equivalent), the effective width of a reinstatement (W) shall be the distance between two parallel lines drawn 150 mm outside the edges of the excavation.
+(See Figure S2.1A)